jonathan-zlatin/OS-course/README.md

-# Operating Systems Course Projects - Hebrew University
+# Operating Systems Course Projects

 Welcome to the repository for the Operating Systems course at the Hebrew University.
 This repository contains a collection of projects and assignments developed in C++ as part of the course curriculum.